crbazevedo/gray-tunneled-hashing/theory/THEORY_AND_RESEARCH_PROGRAM.md

 2. **2-Swap Local Optimization**
    - Run local search applying improving 2-swaps
    - Continue until no improvement or budget reached
+   - This refines the assignment but may get trapped

 3. **Block Tunneling**
    - Identify candidate blocks (clusters or geometric subcubes)
    - For each block, solve restricted QAP and apply best improving reassignment
    - Iterate between 2-swap local search and block tuning
+   - Block moves provide the "tunneling" mechanism to escape local minima

 4. **Embedding Assignment and Indexing**
    - Assign codebook indices to binary codes according to optimized $\pi$